jcasadogp/bacterial_growth/README.md

 ````

 ### Running the program
-The program will be run with via Command-Line instructions; it has 4 functionalities that can be investigated with the wide commonly used `--help` command:
+The user will always interact directly with the `main.py` file via Command-Line instructions; it has 4 functionalities that can be investigated with the wide commonly used `--help` command:
 ```
 python3 main.py --help
 ```